Guides

 ShapeFormulaWhen to use it

-Rectangle / squarelength x widthRooms, houses, walls, patios, most simple lots
+Rectangle / squarelength × widthRooms, houses, walls, patios, rugs and most simple lots

-Triangle(base x height) / 2Angled corners, triangular garden beds, roof sections
+Triangle(base × height) ÷ 2Angled corners, triangular garden beds and roof sections

-Irregular roomArea 1 + Area 2 + Area 3L-shaped rooms, alcoves, open-plan sections, whole homes
+Irregular roomArea 1 + Area 2 + Area 3L-shaped rooms, alcoves, open-plan sections and whole homes

 A living room that measures 18 feet by 14 feet has 252 square feet.
-If the room includes a small alcove, calculate that area separately and add it.
+Add alcoves separately.

 How to calculate square footage for a house or apartment